 No matter how much you prepare on your own, demonstrating your technical proficiency can be one of the most daunting parts of applying for a coding bootcamp — especially for students coming from non-technical backgrounds.
-And while most students probably have experience with the other parts of the admissions process from their previous education—non-technical written applications and interviews that just seek to get to know you—a technical assessment is a new scary, prospect.
-But it doesn’t have to be.
+While most students probably have experience with the other parts of the admissions process from their previous education—non-technical written applications and interviews that just seek to get to know you—a technical assessment is a new, slightly scary, prospect.
+But, technical coding bootcamp interview questions it doesn’t have to be.

-Keep in mind: we are not trying to assess how you work under pressure; it’s more about determining your ability to learn, communicate what you’re learning, and improve in real time… much like what you’ll be doing as a bootcamp student, and later, on the job.
-But even knowing this, many students still approach the technical interview feeling considerable stress.
+Keep in mind: we are not trying to assess how you work under pressure.
+It’s more about determining your ability to learn, communicate what you’re learning, and improve in real time—much like what you’ll be doing as a bootcamp student, and later, on the job.
+However, the technical interview can lead to considerable stress for many students.
 Luckily, there are a few simple steps you can take to prepare yourself and put your best foot forward.

 Practice talking about your code.
-Students sometimes get tripped up in the interview not because they don’t understand a concept, but because they’ve never had to describe code out loud before.
+Students sometimes get tripped up in the interview because they’ve never had to describe code out loud before.
 Grab a friend, your SO, your cat, whoever, and describe your code to them until you feel comfortable talking about it.
-If you don’t have anyone to talk to, be the crazy person who talks to themselves—I promise it will help.
+If you don’t have anyone to talk to, talk to yourself in a mirror—I promise it will help.

 Have a text editor up on your machine, ready to screenshare with the instructor.

 Turn off all notifications!
-(Here’s how to do it in OS X.) It can be incredibly distracting to get a text from your partner or roommate asking if you brought the milk home while you’re walking an instructor through your code.
+It can be incredibly distracting to get a text from your significant other about dinner while you’re walking an instructor through your code.

 Find a quiet space.
 This is less for the instructor and more for your benefit.
 The interview will be a high-energy 20-30 minutes.
 You’ll need a space where you can focus.